iceberg-young/so.json/README.md

 2. They are written in C (or C in mind), which are still hardly playing with their memories.

-3. They are not written against the standard.
+3. They are not written against the JSON standard.
    The JSON standard is [RFC 7159].
 Neither [RFC 4627] nor the one specified in [JSON.org].
    See the [history] for fun!